Haberdashers' Aske's School for Girls A GSG School

 Entrance

-Ferociously competitive – over 600 hopefuls.
+Ferociously competitive – over 550 applicants for their 11+ assessments.
 Fifty move up from junior school; applications for the remaining year 7 places from approximately 50 per cent state primaries and 50 per cent prep schools, with feeders including Manor Lodge, Radlett Prep, Orley Farm and Beechwood Park.
-A new format sees girls tested in English (including reading for understanding), maths and verbal reasoning.
-Applicants spend a whole day in school and are looked after by older pupils.
+The new assessment format tests children in English (including reading for understanding), maths and verbal reasoning.
+Applicants spend a...

 Subscribe now for instant access to read The Good Schools Guide review.